Clemapfel/Mousetrap.jl/docs/src/01_manual/09_native_rendering.md

 The higher the number of samples, the better the smoothing will be.
 MSAA comes at a cost: any quality other than `OFF` will induce the `RenderArea` to take about twice as much space in the graphic card's memory.
 Furthermore, the higher the number of samples, the more time each render step will take.

-It's difficult to convey the result of MSAA using just pictures on a web page.
+It's difficult to convey the result of MSAA using just pictures on a web page due to compression.
 Instead, readers are encouraged to run the following `main.jl`, which will show off the anti-aliasing in high resolution on the screen:

 ![](../assets/msaa_comparison.png)